 They are formed by workers who seek protection and promotion of their interests.

-Examples of trade unions are Academic Staff Union of Universities (ASUU), National Union of Petroleum and Natural Gas Workers (NUPENG),
+Examples of trade unions are the Academic Staff Union of Universities (ASUU), the National Union of Petroleum and Natural Gas Workers (NUPENG),

 National Union of Road Transport Workers (NURTW), Nigerian Union of Banks, Insurance and Financial Institutions Employees (NUBIFIE) and the bigger umbrella, the Nigerian Labour Congress (NLC).